 The answers to these questions can help inform a teacher’s instructional choices and approaches for individual students.
 By simply looking at the Activity Play Reports, teachers may find that players have strong skills in one area but require practice in others.
 And by combining this data with input from other solutions, they can find patterns in players’ successes or in their missteps within activities and provide the necessary remediation.
 Moreover, collecting data across settings provides an understanding of how well students are generalizing the skills and concepts they’re learning.

-As students continue to build mastery with the lessons in Unique Learning System and the educational activities in L3 Skills, both types of data will follow them across the years to help their education teams demonstrate retention and growth, drive successful outcomes and simplify compliance reporting.
+As students continue to build mastery with the lessons in Unique Learning System, the behavior strategies in Positivity and the educational activities in L3 Skills, the types of data gathered will follow them across the years to help their education teams demonstrate retention and growth, build lifelong social emotional skills, improve self-regulation, drive successful outcomes and simplify compliance reporting.

 Find out how data and reporting features in the n2y Total Solution support instruction, student performance and compliance.Schedule a demo